A framework for diffuseness evaluation using a tight-frame microphone array configuration: Introduction

 Diffuseness estimation then became closely linked with spherical microphone arrays and spherical-harmonic analysis~\cite{Rafaely2015}.
 Epain and Jin~\cite{Epain2016} made a significant contribution with the covariance matrix eigenvalue diffuseness estimation, abbreviated as COMEDIE, method, which interprets diffuseness as a function of the eigenvalue distribution of spherical-harmonic signal covariance.
 In addition, they formulated a set of benchmark scenarios—such as single plane-wave, mixed diffuse-plus-direct, and interference fields—that have since served as reference frameworks for validating diffuseness estimators.

 Following the covariance-based formulation by Epain and Jin\cite{Epain2016}, Politis and Pulkki\cite{Politis2015,Politis2016} extended this concept to spatially weighted energy analysis and parametric spatial audio frameworks.
-Their work unified the estimation of intensity, energy density, and diffuseness in the HOA domain and demonstrated its applicability to spaced microphone arrays and multichannel rendering.
+Their work unified the estimation of intensity, energy density, and diffuseness in the HOA domain.
 More recently, McCormack et al.~\cite{McCormack2020} investigated the perceptual effects of spherical order, dedicated diffuse rendering, and frequency resolution in higher-order Spatial Impulse Response Rendering (SIRR), highlighting that perceived spaciousness strongly depends on the accuracy of diffuse-field modeling.

 Throughout this history, the link between diffuseness estimation and intensity measurement has been widely recognized, as clearly demonstrated by the I/E method.
-The p-p probe method summarized by Fahy~\cite{Fahy1989,Fahy2001} estimates local energy flow and reflection distributions.
-Guy and Abdou~\cite{Guy1994} visualized reflections and energy flow, while de Bree et al.~\cite{deBree2003,deBree2008} introduced pressulre-velocity sensors.
-Zhang et al.~\cite{Zhang2009} applied this p-u probes to near-field acoustic holography.

-The principle of acoustic intensity measurement using oppositely oriented cardioid microphones was first proposed by Bauer~\cite{Bauer1968}, forming the basis of what is now known as the C-C method.
+In addition to the conventional pressure-pressure method, the principle of acoustic intensity measurement using oppositely oriented cardioid microphones was first proposed by Bauer~\cite{Bauer1968}, forming the basis of what is now known as the C-C method.
 This approach was later refined and systematically established by Hoshi and Hanyu~\cite{Hoshi2018}, also Hanyu and Hoshi~\cite{Hanyu2024}, who developed reliable formulations for practical intensity measurements in various acoustic environments.
 These studies advanced an integrated view of intensity and diffuseness, linking energetic analysis with spatial measurement.

 In the present study, we aim to bridge theoretical diffuseness analysis and practical microphone measurements.
 A multichannel microphone array is employed to estimate broadband acoustic intensity simultaneously.
 By adopting uniform directional sampling based on a tight-frame array, the proposed method achieves both a higher usable frequency and improved stability.
 Combined with impulse-response measurements, it enables high-resolution evaluation of spatial energy distributions, including reflections.